Vladislav Blazhevich: Raichman Exchange

 Blazhevich studied with Russian American Trombonist Jacob Raichman (BSO Principal Trombone 1927–1955) in the early 1940s at Moscow Conservatory.
 When Raichman left for America after their exchange, he was presented with a signed copy of School for Trombone in Clefs by Blazhevich, as well as copies of 26 Sequences, Concert Duets (1926) and School of Legato Development.
 Blazhevich likely presented him with these mostly technical works rather than his Concert Pieces and concerti due to their difficulty.
 Raichman used School for Trombone in Clefs with his students in Boston, and after their success, wrote to Blazhevich requesting other pedagogical materials as well as Concerto No. 2 and No. 5.
 Blazhevich complied.
 Raichman promised not to share Blazhevich's materials with anyone but his students, yet this promise proved short lived, as Leeds Music published versions of 26 Sequences and School for Legato Development edited by Raichman shortly after.
 They also published a version of School for Trombone in Clefs in 1948, after Blazhevich's death.
 These two instances of disregard for Blazhevich's artistic license set the tone for the illegal and unethical publication of much of his work into the future.
 Boston University Circulation Library possessed the Raichman Blazhevich collection after his death, though much of the historic score and music material was lost in a plumbing flood.

 Death and legacy

-Death

 Blazhevich died on 10 April 1942.
 His content continues to be performed and studied globally, and new versions of his works are published often.
 There is a Moscow City Children's Music School named after him.
 On 17 January 2011, a concert commemorating the 130th Anniversary of Blazhevich's birth was held at Moscow Conservatory.